ViaVersion/ViaFabric/README.md

 If you are using the latest Minecraft version and care about the gameplay being more enjoyable/functional, you may want to check [ViaFabricPlus](https://modrinth.com/mod/viafabricplus) out.
 See the [differences](#viafabricplus) between ViaFabric and ViaFabricPlus.

+## Anti cheat integration

+ViaFabric now supports custom payload sending to transmit player protocol version data to the server when installed on the client side.
+This allows servers to retrieve a player's protocol version via plugin messages, which can be useful for anti-cheat checks and version-dependent logic.
+For more details on how to use this feature, see the [Player Details Protocol wiki](https://github.com/ViaVersion/ViaVersion/wiki/Player-Details-Protocol).

 ## Dependencies

 | Dependency                                    | Download                                                       |